TGit-Tech/RF-DITS_protocol_spec/README.md

 By separating **RF efficiency** from **IP-level representation**, RF-DITS enables seamless coexistence between low-bandwidth RF control networks and higher-level IoT platforms—without imposing infrastructure requirements on the RF layer itself.

 ### Example DIT Tables
+Below are examples of a Device Index Table (DIT) for Node #0 and a (DIT) for Node #1.
+Each table shows the index, device name, and device type physically connected to that particular node.
 <table style="font-size:0.8em; border-collapse:collapse;">
 <tr>
 <td>